primaza/primazactl/README.md

       - The manifest file sets the image to `ghcr.io/primaza/primaza:latest`
           - Set the environment variable `IMG` before running make to overwrite the image used.
  - `--context CONTEXT`:
-    - CONTEXT: the cluster, as it appears in kubeconfig, on which to install primaza main
+    - CONTEXT: the cluster, as it appears in kubeconfig, on which to install primaza tenant.
     - To create a kind cluster to use for testing:
         - Run `make kind-cluster`
-            - The cluster created for main install is `primazactl-main-test`
+            - The cluster created for main install is `primazactl-tenant-test`
-            - Set the environment variable `KIND_CLUSTER_MAIN_NAME` before running make to overwrite the name of the cluster created.
+            - Set the environment variable `KIND_CLUSTER_TENANT_NAME` before running make to overwrite the name of the cluster created.
     - If using kind, prepend `kind-` to the cluster name.
  - `--kubeconfig KUBECONFIG`
     - The kubeconfig file is not modified by primazactl.